 SCREEN: To be provided by the authors: Fusion AX tab is opened, and temperature is being set up.

-Click the Channel A Setup button to access the temperature control settings.
+Access the temperature control settings.
 Select the Temperature function and Manual control mode [1].

-SCREEN: To be provided by the authors: Channel A Setup button is clicked; Temperature function and Manual Control mode are selected.
+SCREEN: To be provided by the authors: the Experiment button is clicked; and Manual Control mode is selected to access the temperature controls.

 Then, click the Experiment button to access the experimental controls and set the Ramp Rate to 10 degrees Celsius per second and the Target to 600 degrees Celsius.
 Click on Apply to start the experiment [1].

-SCREEN: To be provided by the authors: The experiment button is clicked, the experimental controls being accessed, and Ramp Rate is set to 10 °C/s and the Target to 600 °C. Apply is clicked.
+SCREEN: To be provided by the authors: The experiment button is clicked, the experimental controls being accessed, and Ramp Rate is set to 10 °C/s and the Target to 200 °C. Apply is clicked.

+After reaching 200 °C. The Target is adjusted to 600 °C using the same rampe rate.
+Apply is clicked.

 After the set temperature of 600 degrees Celsius is reached, open the Fusion AX tab and select Experiment.
 Change the Ramp Rate to 2 degrees Celsius and the Target to 800 degrees Celsius.
 Click on Apply to start the experiment [1].